When and where...

 Gwyn Samuel Williams, Consultant Ophthalmologist.

 Gwyn Samuel Williams is a consultant ophthalmologist with an interest in medical retina based at Singleton Hospital, Swansea.
 He trained in ophthalmology on the Wales rotation and completed his fellowship at Moorfields Eye Hospital, London.
-He is also an Honorary Senior Lecturer at the University of Swansea.
+He is also an Honorary associate professor at the University of Swansea.

 He has authored a book about the practical management of inflammatory eye disease, written chapters in medical textbooks and also published a novel.
-Gwyn is a Section Editor for Eye News magazine for which he writes a bi-monthly column.
 His interests include hiking, reading and writing and he has a special interest in medical education.
 He lives in Swansea.

 David O'Sullivan, Chief Optometric Advisor to Welsh Government

-David qualified as an optometrist with a First-Class Honours degree from Glasgow Caledonian University in 1996 and completed training in Leeds general infirmary.
+David qualified as an optometrist with a First-Class Honours degree from Glasgow Caledonian University in 1996 before completing his training in Leeds general infirmary.
 Following a short spell in Yorkshire he relocated to Wales in 1998 where he became a practice owner expanding from one practice to a small group of practices within Cardiff and the Vale of Glamorgan.

 He became accredited to provide Welsh Eye Care Services (Eye Health Examination and Low Vision Service Wales) in the first cohort of practitioners for both services and has subsequently undertaken further postgraduate qualifications in glaucoma management and ocular therapeutics.